Skip to content

 As mentioned above, land prices have increased substantially over the past year.
 Because the price of a piece of land depends on location, finding a less expensive place to purchase residential land is the only way to get a good deal when buying a manufactured or modular home.

 The good news is that not all areas saw land price explosions.
-While some metro areas have experienced significant price increases, others have seen minimal price gains.
+While some metro areas have experienced significant price increases, others have seen minimal gains.
 The differences between the price points within various locations are typically the result of specific shifts in the labor market.
 For instance, some areas are currently attracting more homebuyers who have the flexibility to work from home.
-Conversely, other areas are seeing significant losses of employment in the oil and gas as well as leisure and hospitality industries.
+Conversely, other areas are seeing significant employment losses in the oil and gas as well as leisure and hospitality industries.
 As an example, Houston is one of the markets that could experience land price declines through 2021, according to the latest CoreLogic's forecast.

 Buying a prefab home in a seller's market can make things more challenging.
 But as every situation is different, purchasing a manufactured or modular home may beat renting, even in a seller's market.
 If you're considering buying a prefab home, get in touch with our professionals who are ready to help you find manufactured home financing options you can afford!